Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Methodology

 At this point, we note that our procedure adopts wild bootstrap to construct bootstrapped statistics of the R-Split estimate $\tilde{\beta}$.
 The wild bootstrap procedure adopted here is not only computationally efficient in high dimensions, as the Hessian matrix remains unchanged across different bootstrap samples, but also provably consistent in our problem setup.
-Furthermore, \cite{dezeure2017high} shows that wild bootstrap is more versatile than other residual bootstrap methods because it correctly captures the asymptotic variance in the presence of homoscedastic or heteroscedastic errors.
+Furthermore, \cite{dezeure2017high} shows that wild bootstrap can be more versatile than other residual bootstrap methods because it correctly captures the asymptotic variance for various settings.
 With the help of a valid bootstrap calibration procedure in replicating $\tilde{\beta}_{\max}$, we are now ready to propose our final step that constructs confidence intervals and debiased estimate for $\beta_{\max}$:

 \begin{description} \item[Step 3] (Bias-reduced $\tilde{\beta}_{\max}$ and sharp confidence interval) \textit{The level-$\alpha$ two-sided confidence interval for $\beta_{\max}$ is $[\tilde{\beta}_{\max}-{Q}_{T^*_b}(\alpha/2), \tilde{\beta}_{\max}+{Q}_{T^*_b}(\alpha/2))$, and a bias-reduced estimate for $\beta_{\max}$ is $\tilde{\beta}_{\max}-\frac{1}{B_2}\sum_{b=1}^{B_2}T_b^*$.} \end{description}